ppy/osu-wiki/wiki/Beatmap_information/en.md

 ![](img/mapping-info.png "Mapping information")
 :::

 Users are able to choose for which [game mode](/wiki/Game_mode) they want to view difficulty statistics in by clicking on their respective icons in the game mode selection at the top-right.
 The number next to the icons indicates the total number of [difficulties](/wiki/Beatmap/Difficulty) for each game mode.
-Game modes for which there is no difficulty available will be greyed-out.
+Game modes for which there is no difficulty available will be greyed out.
 Difficulties mapped in [osu!](/wiki/Game_mode/osu!) are automatically available as [converts](/wiki/Beatmap/Converts) in the other game modes.

 On the left side, right below the `info`/`discussion` tab selection is the difficulty section which lists every difficulty in the beatmap.
 The game mode icons are coloured according to the [star rating colour spectrum](/wiki/Beatmap/Difficulty#difficulty-and-star-rating).
 Hovering over one of the icons will reveal the difficulty's name, the mapper of the difficulty and its star rating shown below.
 Clicking the icon will select this difficulty as the active one, causing some of the beatmap statistics on the page to change accordingly.
 The mapper's name can be clicked to view their profile.